 "Being someone that women can come to for help and confide in gives even more meaning to my work.
 I am happy to help, particularly when there can already be a reluctance in outback Australian culture to discuss health issues.”

 In acknowledgement of Women's Health Week, Mary Beth shared her advice for good health.

 “We know that women can tend to put the needs of their loved ones before themselves – but even in the most difficult times, it’s important to take care of your own health and wellbeing.

 “For those who may have missed a doctor’s appointment in the past months, Women’s Health Week serves as a valuable reminder – call your GP and book that appointment today."

 Mary Beth is just one of a team of RFDS health professionals who support Broken Hill women with their health concerns.
 The RFDSSE section is fortunate to have many other health professionals that also provide pregnancy check-ups, and for their regular screening including Pap smears and breast checks.

 RFDSSE is committed to medical education and supporting our Registrars to successfully complete the requirements of their training program and the RACGP/ACRRM examinations.
 We have been supervising Registrars for several years and are familiar with the training program.

-To apply for a role as a GP with the RFDSSE go to
+Click here to apply for a role with the RFDSSE.